-- Ensuring appropriate checks have been carried out on prospective staff, volunteers, contractors and agency workers working within the school. - Ensuring that appropriate supervision of employees and volunteers is organised, and for promoting the safety and wellbeing of pupils generally and throughout the recruitment process. - Leading the interview when the candidate is at a lower level. - Ensuring that the successful candidate receives the appropriate training, e.g. safeguarding and induction. - Ensuring that all relevant staff members are familiarised with this policy.
+- Ensuring appropriate checks have been carried out on prospective staff, volunteers, contractors and agency workers working within the school. - Ensuring that appropriate supervision of employees and volunteers is organised, and for promoting the safety and wellbeing of pupils generally and throughout the recruitment process. - Leading the interview when the candidate is at a lower level. - Ensuring that all relevant staff members are familiarised with this policy.